lu-dwig/news-watch/README.md

 [Ludwig-Murimi](https://github.com/lu-dwig)

 # Description
 This is an application that will help people who want to get realtime news withouth having to watch TV for the news.
-The website will show news articles from several sources and news sources that a user can click to see morw news.
+The website will show news articles from several sources and news sources that a user can click to see more news.
 The  application consumes news from the [News API](https://newsapi.org/)

 ## Live Link